 By 2010, Ghazi Abdel Baki had already produced and published more than 30 albums and began managing the careers of many of Forward Music's recording artists.
 The label started then producing Music Festivals in Beirut, and participated in live concerts in Damascus, Cairo, Dubai, Paris, Montreal, Marseille and London, among others.
 In 2011, Forward Music was recognized by the industry and by the press as the leading independent Music Label of World Music in the Middle East and started distributing the music of non-label artists, including Toufic Farroukh, Oumeima El Khalil, Tania Saleh, Ziad Ahmadieh, Soap Kills, Hazem Chaheen, Kinan Adhmi, Rayess Bek, and Lena Chamamyan .

 June of 2011, Ghazi Abdel Baki created the Beirut concert Venue ‚The Democratic Republic of Music DRM‚ owned and managed by Forward Music.
 During its three years of operations,the venue hosted around 350 Live concerts with performing artists, such as: Stanley Jordan, Joey De Francesco, Toni Allen, Henry Texier, Souad Massi, The Musicians of the Nile, Ilham Madfai, Toufic Farroukh, Nemr Abou Nassar, and more.
-In 2015, Ghazi Abdel Baki released his 4th and 5th Albums "Ghazi Abdel Baki LIVE"‚ and "Watad".
+In 2015, Ghazi Abdel Baki released his 4th album "Ghazi Abdel Baki LIVE"‚ and in 2019 the album "Watad".